Domestic Criminal Trespass Attorney in Raleigh

 If you have been charged with domestic criminal trespass, it is imperative you contact legal representation.
 Because of how the law is structured, many individuals have been wrongly accused and even convicted of the crime.
 Here at the Coolidge Law Firm, we want to make sure the facts of your case are heard.

 We will do everything in our power to achieve the best possible outcome for your case.
 Take the first step in building your defense and contact the Coolidge Law Firm.
-Call (919) 239-8448 or submit your information in the online contact form to schedule a free consultation.
+Call (919) 239-8448 or submit your information in the online contact form below to schedule a free consultation.
 The Coolidge Law Firm defends clients of domestic crimes in Wake County areas such as Raleigh, Cary, Wake Forest, Garner, and Apex.